Who’s Hiding in the Woods? Who’s Hiding at the Seaside?

 The author elegantly mixes narrative and non-narrative styles.
 A story-telling style moves the reader through the text, using repeated phrasing (It’s … at the …..
 Some animals are … and some animals are ….
 Who’s hiding here?), a lovely range of verbs to describe what the animals are doing ( scampering, scuttling) and, in the seaside book, alliterative adjectives (bright and briny).
 Meanwhile, each lifted flap reveals a fascinating fact about a specific animal (Hedgehogs sleep during the winter in hidden nests.
 This is called hibernation) with bolded words to identify what can be seen in the picture and lots of subject-specific vocabulary.

-The familiar topics, the mix of narrative style and the beautiful illustrations mean that Who’s Hiding in the Woods? and Who’s Hiding at the Seaside? could be enjoyed by children across a fairly wide age-range (3-7 years old and even beyond if approached from a ‘find out about’ angle).
-They would work particularly well if used alongside topic work (seasons, habitats, animals, natural world, world around us etc), especially if you had the chance to actually get to these places and spot any of the things discovered in the book and they would, of course, be a good recommendation for any individuals with an interest in the natural world.
+The familiar topics, the mix of narrative style and the beautiful illustrations mean that Who’s Hiding in the Woods? and Who’s Hiding at the Seaside? could be enjoyed by children across a reasonably wide age-range (3-7 years old and even beyond if approached from a ‘find out about’ angle).
+They would work particularly well if used alongside topic work (seasons, habitats, animals, the natural world, world around us etc.), especially if you had the chance to get to these places and spot any of the things discovered in the book.
+They would, of course, be a good recommendation for any individuals with interest in the natural world.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.